Breakthrough/PySceneDetect/README.md

 PySceneDetect is a command-line tool, written in Python and using OpenCV, which analyzes a video, looking for scene changes or cuts.
 The output timecodes can then be used with another tool (e.g. `mkvmerge`, `ffmpeg`) to split the video into individual clips.
 A frame-by-frame analysis can also be generated for a video, to help with determining optimal threshold values or detecting patterns/other analysis methods for a particular video.

 Note that PySceneDetect is currently in alpha; see Current Features & Roadmap below for details.
+Feel free to submit any bugs/issues or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues).

 Download & Requirements